 Prosthetists and orthotists

-Before you apply for registration with the HCPC, you’ll need to check that you’re eligible.
+Before you carry out your HCPC registration, you’ll need to check that you’re eligible.
 You can do this through the HCPC website.
-Following this, you can proceed with your application on the site before paying your registration fees upon acceptance.
+Following this, you can proceed with your application on the site before paying your HCPC registration fees upon acceptance.

 So that you can get started, we’ve broken down the key information you’ll need to know about getting HCPC registered.